sergei-mironov/litrepl/README.md

 $ nix develop '.#shell-screencast'
 ```

-In the opened shell, run the `screencast.sh` and perform the recording.
+In the opened shell, run the `screencast.sh` and wait a second, until the script
+arranges demo and recorder wondows.

 ``` shell
 $ screencast.sh
 ```

+`screencast.sh` accepts an optional parameter specifying the template file to
+open for the recording session.

 ### Common Development Techniques